 To be clear the Handara gate is the entrance to a golf club right off the road – there is nothing exotic about it.
 However, with the right photo and story it’s easy to imagine yourself in far off Asia in 1825.

 It’s not just Bali and these gates though – this happens everywhere and this is just one example of many on Instagram, that is nothing more than a photo stop that offers little in the form of substance to travelers.
 Over the years I’ve noticed more and more millennials are focusing more on the photo ops and less on the destinations themselves.
-Making time for places such as the Handara gates instead of immersing themselves in the culture.
+Make time for places such as the Handara gates instead of immersing themselves in the culture.

 This is a big one that I could continue on and on about, but going off the above point please do not base your travel around Instagram.
 Obviously, a large number of amazing destinations are popular on Instagram because it’s a visual platform and one of the greatest reasons to travel is the beauty of the world.